-Landing Page Optimization is marketing’s latest buzzword, and here’s why it matters for your nonprofit: Google Ads are the beginning of the journey and not the destination.
+Landing Page Optimization is marketing’s latest buzzword, and here’s why it matters for your nonprofit: Ad campaigns, Google Grant or otherwise, are the beginning of the journey and not the destination.
 While it’s exciting to get clicks and traffic, it’s important to keep the bigger picture in mind.
 An optimized landing page can be the deciding factor for whether your clicks result in conversions.

 In this blog, you’ll learn about the concept of landing pages and the basics of landing page optimization that can get you closer to the ultimate goal of increasing your valuable conversions, whether that’s ticket sales, newsletter signups, or donations.
 Landing pages can make or break the success of any advertising campaign, so let’s dive in.

 The Difference Between Website Pages and Landing Pages

 Despite the terms being used interchangeably at times, there are some major differences between Website Pages and Landing Pages.
 Website Pages are usually made up of general content that website visitors can navigate to and explore.
 Simply put, a Landing Page is a tightly focused page that’s specifically crafted to highlight a single call-to-action.

 Website pages and landing pages work in conjunction with each other.
 Landing pages are not necessarily the better page – it depends on your intent for your page design.
 However, they are often the better choice for specific marketing campaigns with a single conversion goal in mind.

 You already know that a shipshape website is one of the foundations for successful Google Ads.
 Landing pages go one step further as a tailor-made destination for a campaign.
 Your ads and your landing page should be a match made in heaven.
 It may seem obvious to match your ads to the content of the destination and vice versa, but you would be surprised at the missed opportunities.